 Once you can properly engage these muscles, there are several exercises you can to strengthen the multifidus and transverse abdominis to increase core and trunk stability and decrease pain in the back.
 The following are just a few exercises that can be prescribed during your PT session:

 - Supine Transverse Abdominis Contraction (this exercise can be progressed with dynamic movement, making this more challenging for engaging the TrA.

 - Quadruped exercises such as bird dog

 Please do not hesitate to call JOI for your medical needs.
-We have surgeons that can help diagnosis your tear and therapy staff waiting to help rehab you back to full health!
-Please call JOI-2000 or click the banner below to schedule with one of our specialists.
+We have surgeons who can help diagnose your tear and therapy staff, waiting to help rehab you back to full health!
+Finally, to schedule, call 904-JOI-2000 or schedule ONLINE HERE.